junobuild/docs/docs/miscellaneous/local-development.md

 Modify the following information of the `docker-compose.yml` file to tweak the container behavior to your needs:

+### Time zone

+The container must be in sync with your local clock because the replica it mounts allows up to a five-minute difference for signing certificates.
+That's why setting the correct time zone is important.

+When you eject the configuration with the CLI, it will automatically detect your time zone and set the appropriate option.

+If it is wrongly detected, or if you travel and your local clock automatically picks up the time zone, the `environment` variable can be adjusted using the `TZ` option.

+You can find a list of time zones on [Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 ### Ports

 The default port is 5987.
 If, for example, you would like to use port 8080, modify the value `5987:5987` to `8080:5987`.
 The latter is the port exposed by the container.